AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

    >
    >The **Assign Display** lets you directly add the device to a display.

-   If you click **Finish**, you will need to assign the device to a display.
+   If you click **Finish**, you must assign the device to a display.

    ![screen_shot_2018-11-26at105740am](assets/screen_shot_2018-11-26at105740am.png)

    >[!NOTE]
    >
-   >To learn more about creating and managing a display for your Screens project, please refer to [Creating and Managing Displays](managing-displays.md).
+   >To learn more about creating and managing a display for your Screens project, see [Creating and Managing Displays](managing-displays.md).

 ### Assigning Device to a Display {#assigning-device-to-a-display}